unixorn/awesome-zsh-plugins/README.md

 - [arduino](https://github.com/raghur/zsh-arduino) - Adds scripts to build, upload and monitor arduino sketches from a command line.
 Requires [`jq`](https://stedolan.github.io/jq/).
 - [artisan](https://github.com/jessarcher/zsh-artisan) - Laravel `artisan` plugin for ZSH to help you to run `artisan` from anywhere in the project tree, with tab completion!
 - [asciidoctor](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
+- [asdf](https://github.com/zimfw/asdf) - Initializes [asdf](https://github.com/asdf-vm/asdf), installing it using `git` if not installed yet.
+Also, bypasses the shims if you're using the [direnv](https://github.com/asdf-community/asdf-direnv) plugin, as suggested by the plugin [pro-tips](https://github.com/asdf-community/asdf-direnv/blob/master/README.md#pro-tips).
 - [asdf-direnv](https://github.com/redxtech/zsh-asdf-direnv) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf) and [direnv](https://github.com/asdf-community/asdf-direnv).
 - [asdf-prompt](https://github.com/CurryEleison/zsh-asdf-prompt) - Provides a function usable in prompts that displays version information for your current tool versions.
 - [asdf](https://github.com/kiurchv/asdf.plugin.zsh) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.